We all do something a bit out of the ordinary with the vehicles we love, do we?

 Yet, some people treat their vehicles as part of their family.
 We're horse whisperers to a piece of metal, liquid, rubber and fibers.
 We affectionately name our vehicles.
 We customize them to reflect our inner and outer personalities.

-In the course of 126 years, no one envisioned how much automobile ownership had become so integrated with our lives.
+In the course of 134 years, no one envisioned how much automobile ownership had become so integrated with our lives.
 What was considered a self-contained, self-powered alternative to the horse has become a member of the family.
-The expensive luxury of automobile ownership a century ago has been transformed to an opportunity for everyone to move freely about the country.
+The expensive luxury of automobile ownership a century ago has been transformed into an opportunity for everyone to move freely about the country.
 That is, of course, provided you fuel it up regularly, maintain it the best you can and afford the upkeep and insurance for it.

 When we become comfortable with our vehicle, it becomes us.
 We give it a term of endearment.
 We give it special treatment by giving it a wash and a vacuum from time-to-time.
 We might even give it a few modifications – bumper stickers, custom floor mats, steering wheel covers, body kits, better tires and rims, suspension and engine improvements, a new paint job, and anything else could think of.
 We even treat it for a long run to a destination that does not require mapping from your computer.